HanneWhitt/llm-aligned-rl/README.md

 1. **[Task environment.](#41-task-environment)** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
 Edits made so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).

-2. **[Training a naive policy.](#42-training-a-naive-policy)** A policy was trained using PPO with a reward function dependent only on completion of the task (find the fruit).
+2. **[Training a naive policy.](#42-training-a-naive-policy)** A policy was trained using Proximal Policy Optimisation (PPO) with a reward function dependent only on completion of the task (find the fruit).
 As expected, the resulting policy crushes the cat in a high proportion of episodes, demonstrating misaligned behaviour.

 3. **[LLM supervision.](#43-llm-supervision)** The sequences of images representing 10,000 episodes sampled from the naive policy were submitted to GPT-4o-mini, each prefaced by a prompt requesting simple binary feedback on whether the agent's actions align with human values.
 Importantly, no specification was made that the cat is of value.